caam37830/git-tutorial/README.md

 - See current status of your repo: `git status`
 - See a log of work tree, with commits and people who made them: `git log`
   - `git log --stat` to show which files and line numbers changed

-There are many others, but let's keep it simple.

 ## Extra resources